Kyriosity/read-write/readme+/dev/.net/readme+/cs-drawbacks.md

 - Either `class`, `record`, `record class`, `struct`, `record struct`, or *tuples* can declare an entity.
 Each has pros and cons for a particular case, but deciding between them could distract from design.

-- There's no method signature to specify that it must unconditionally throw an exception, and `void` as a return will be incorrect.\
+- There's no method signature to specify that it must unconditionally throw an exception, and `void` as a return is incorrect.\
-🚧 ToDo: add the hint!
+(The workaround may be to [declare the return as an exception to be thrown](cs-hints.md#Gimmicks)).

 ## Namespaces and class organization